BSpendlove/bspendlove.github.io/_posts/2022-05-14-bng-radius-design-part-1.md

 My next blog post will continue by talking about the radius infrastructure that sits behind the BNG to authenticate, authorize and performing accounting.
 The main reason is that I want to setup a quick lab and provide configurations and better diagrams with working examples so please tune in for the next post about my experience and thoughts being very new to BNGs :-)

 We will discuss how users are authenticated via RADIUS and then returned attributes that make up a service (eg. a speed package for broadband customers), a few problem scenarios with dynamic and static IP assignment for CPEs, creating/the design of a redundant database backend and how dumb CPEs can be when you run IPv6.
+A third post will probably be created with a fully functional lab (XRv9K + few clients and radius database)